 Building a bridge is no one person job, and neither is getting pedestrian and bike access.
-Here are some of our partners who have similar goals and share our vision of a greener, more accessible New York.
+Here are some of our partners and local congressman who have similar goals and share our vision of a greener, more accessible New York.

 Transportation Alternatives, our parent organization, has led the movement for safe streets and successfully advocated for over 1,000 miles of bike lanes and over 70 public plazas on New York streets.
 Their North Shore Greenway campaign imagines a pedestrian and cyclist greenway that stretches around Staten island’s North shore, from the Verrazzano to Goethals bridge

 Bike South Brooklyn was created to give an underrepresented South Brooklyn a voice in the fight for safer, more comfortable streets.
 Their Bikes on Bridges campaign advocates for legalizing cycling over Marine Parkway, as well as pedestrian and bicycle access over the Verrazzano bridge.